tom-wheeldon/shopping-trend-dbms/README.md

 ## Configuration Setup

 To run this project, you'll need to set up a configuration file with your database credentials.
+There is a template file stored in src/

 1. Copy `config_template.py` to `config.py`: